Being "Savvy" Is Simple.

 Seafood is an important and widely available source of nutrition for populations around the world.
 Increased demand for popular seafood is depleting global fish stocks and harming the health of our oceans.
 The good news is you, as an individual, along with restaurants, retailers and other businesses, can play a vital role in conserving the health of our oceans.
 Through the Seafood Savvy Program at Georgia Aquarium, we have the opportunity to educate ourselves and the community around us to make wise selections of seafood.

-With 76 percent of the world’s fisheries fully fished or overfished, scientists are concerned that the oceans can't keep up with the growing demand.
+With almost 85 percent of the world’s fisheries fully fished or overfished, scientists are concerned that the oceans can't keep up with the growing demand.
 41 percent of our known fisheries in the U.S. are overfished.
 The number of fish swimming in the sea is a fraction of what it was a century ago.
 While the population of fish and marine life declines, the demand for seafood increases.
 If we remove fish at the current rate, there will not be enough left to support a healthy, viable fishing industry that can feed a growing population.
 How we proceed will affect the future.
 But you can have a local and global impact.
 The Georgia Aquarium’s Seafood Savvy Program is designed to empower seafood consumers and businesses to make informed choices for healthy oceans and ensure abundant supplies of seafood for the future.

 In the U.S., 67 percent of seafood by value moves through restaurants to the consumers, and an additional 24 percent is sold through retail outlets.
 As gatekeepers to the seafood supply, your purchasing powers DO make a difference.